Wars of the Three Kingdoms: Wars

 Meanwhile, the rebellious Irish Catholics formed their own government—Confederate Ireland—intending to help the Royalists in return for religious toleration and political autonomy.
 Troops from England and Scotland fought in Ireland, and Irish Confederate troops mounted an expedition to Scotland in 1644, sparking the Scottish Civil War.
 There, the Royalists gained a series of victories in 1644–1645, but were crushed after the main Covenanter armies returned to Scotland upon the end of the first English Civil War.

 The Scots handed Charles over to the English and returned to Scotland, the English Parliament having paid them a large sum for their expenses in the English campaign.
 After his surrender, Charles was approached by the Scots, the Presbyterians in the English Parliament, and the Grandees of the New Model Army, all attempting to reach an accommodation with him and among themselves which would achieve peace while preserving the crown.
 But now, a breach between the New Model Army and Parliament widened day by day, until the Puritans in Parliament, with allies among the Scots and the remaining Royalists, saw themselves strong enough to challenge the Army, which began the Second English Civil War.

-The New Model Army vanquished the English Royalist and Parliamentarians, as well as their Scottish Engager allies.
+The New Model Army vanquished the English Royalists and Parliamentarians, as well as their Scottish Engager allies.
 On account of his secret machinations with the Scottish Engagers, Charles was charged with treason against England.
 Subsequently, the Grandees and their civilian supporters failed to reconcile with the king or the Puritan majority in Parliament.
-The Grandees acted and soldiers were used to purge the English Parliament of those who opposed the Army.
+The Grandees acted, and soldiers were used to purge the English Parliament of those who opposed the Army.
 The resultant Rump Parliament of the Long Parliament then passed enabling legislation for putting Charles I on trial for treason.
 He was found guilty of treason against the English commons and was executed on 30 January 1649.